 4. Prepare for the unexpected

-If Coronavirus has taught us one thing, it’s to prepare for the unexpected and be able to act quickly.
-Things such as, ensuring you have an emergency fund, knowing your clients’ changing needs, exploring different contingency plans and having a crisis communication plan in place both internally and externally.
+If COVID-19 taught us anything, it was to prepare for the unexpected and be able to act quickly.
+This includes ensuring you have an emergency fund, knowing your clients’ changing needs, exploring different contingency plans, and having a crisis communication plan in place both internally and externally.

 5. Be able and willing to adapt

-Adapting to change is so important, especially when needing to respond to extraordinary circumstances.
+Adapting to change is so important, especially when responding to extraordinary circumstances.
 Take a proactive approach to solve any weaknesses you may be incurring.
 Being able and confident to make strategic changes and make them promptly will ensure your business remains afloat.

 6. Know what relief packages are available to you